Accelerated Nursing Program

 Our upcoming information session for the ABSN will be held on Wednesday, October 15 on our New York City Campus (One Pace Plaza, Welcome Center, Room W109) at 5:30pm.
 RSVP.

 • Students who previously failed a nursing course or who were academically dismissed from a nursing program are not eligible for admission to the ABSN.

 • Admission of students who have attended other nursing programs (without failing a class or being academically dismissed) will be considered on a case by case basis.
 These students may be required to provide additional application materials e.g., letter(s) of reference from didactic and clinical faculty.

 • The ABSN is an intensive, rigorous program, so students must plan to consistently study to be successful.
 The full time program requires students to dedicate as many as 36 hours of weekly class and clinical hours not including study hours.
 We encourage students to think about personal and professional commitments and the significant amount of time necessary to devote to the program on a daily basis.
 Students taking 12 or more credits (one and two year programs) should not work.

-• ABSN students must maintain a minimum of a C+ average (77% and higher) in their undergraduate nursing courses and an overall CQPA of 3.0.
+• ABSN students must maintain a minimum of a C+ average (77% and higher) in their undergraduate nursing courses and (effective September 1, 2014) an overall CQPA of 2.75.
 For graduate courses, the passing grade is a B.

 • Once admitted to Pace, students must attend a mandatory ABSN clinical calculation exam session.
 Students must pass the clinical calculation exam that is given prior to each semester in order to take clinical courses.